cloudmesh-community/sp20-516-251/chapter/al-google-natural-language.md

 ### Instroduction

 Natural language processing(NPL) is the combination of machine learning and linguistics.
 It has become one of the most popular tool and has been used in all areas of our life.
-Natural language uses machine learning to reveal the structure and meaning of text.
-You can extract information about people, places, and events, and better understand social media sentiment and customer conversations.
+Natural language uses machine learning to reveal the structure and meaning of text.You can extract information about people places, and events, and better understand social media sentiment and customer conversations.
 Natural language enables your to analyze text and also integrate it with your document storage on Cloud Storage.

 ### Services

 Google cloud natural language includes two product: AutoML Natural Language and Natural language APL.
 Each product comprises different services to support different purpose.

-AutoML Natural Language: Integrated REST API, Custom entity extraction, custom content classification, customer models, powered by Google's AutoML models,spatial structure understanding and Large dataset support.
+AutoML Natural Language: Integrated REST API, Custom entity extraction, custom content classification, customer models, powered by Google's AutoML models, spatial structure understanding and Large dataset support.
 Natural language API: Integrated REST API, syntax analysis, entity analysis, sentiment analysis, content classification, Multi-language

 ### Natural Language API